 Our lessons in sustainability don’t end on farms or in forests.
 We’re also teaching tourism businesses of all sizes to become more effective environmental stewards while helping them to generate additional income and appeal to a wide range of travelers.
 [In Ecuador, for example, we’re helping indigenous-owned tourism operations to implement sustainable practices.]

 The tourism businesses with whom we work also have important knowledge to share.
 Tourists who go on locally guided tours, for example, might learn about hidden spots that no amount of Internet research would uncover.
 [Rachel Stine, a freelance journalist, recently wrote about unexpected discoveries on a trip to explore Rainforest Alliance Verified lodges in Ecuador.]

 The Rainforest Alliance is also working to teach travelers about their impact on the people and places they visit.
-One of our handiest tools: SustainableTrip.org, an online database that connects travelers with responsible vacation options in Latin America and the Caribbean.
+Visit our Green Your Travel page to find a listing of all Rainforest Alliance CertifiedTM hotels and tour operators

 Tourists aren’t the only ones who need to be mindful of sustainability when making purchasing decisions.
-We’re working to spread the word to all kinds of consumers -- through initiatives like Rainforest Alliance Week and our SealYourCup campaign -- about the importance of choosing goods and services that have earned the green frog's approval.
+We’re working to spread the word to all kinds of consumers through our Follow the Frog campaign about the importance of choosing goods and services that have earned the green frog's approval.

 Finally, we help students of all ages to understand the role that each one of us plays in biodiversity conservation and climate change mitigation.
 Through comprehensive educational materials and teacher-training workshops, we provide kids and teachers with the information they need to understand fundamental environmental issues and to take action to protect our planet.